dentearl/mafTools/README.md

 * **mafComparator** A program to compare two maf files by sampling.
 Useful when testing predicted alignments against known true alignments.
 * **mafCoveragePickles** A set of programs to assess the pairwise coverage between sequences and to extract the indel distribution of a set of sequences contained in the maf.
 * **mafValidator** A program to assess whether or not a given maf file's formatting is valid.

+## External tools
+* mafTools internal tests use Asim Jalis' [CuTest](http://cutest.sourceforge.net/) C unit testing framework.
+The license for CuTest is spelled out in external/license.txt.
+* mafTools internal tests will use [valgrind](http://www.valgrind.org/) if installed on your system.